mpechner/nextdose/README.md

 Hit the undo and it display previous state.
 If last state empty, do nothing.

 # ToDo
-- Fix TimeZome
+- Fix TimeZome - done
+   Added both a tz offset andm tz name to secrets.py.  circuit python does not have pytz.
-- Do not keep incrementing the day of the week on "Taken" press
+- Do not keep incrementing the day of the week on "Taken" press - done
+  use datatime.weekday() function
-- Add check to make sure sleep_memory is correctly initiallized
+- Add check to make sure sleep_memory is correctly initiallized - done Call nexttoken if sleep_memory is not initialized

 # Lib
 I copied another project, si I probably do not need this all.
 Will need to fix it.